2020 - celebrating 20 years on!

 Involvement in UK based initiatives: the REACH National Mentoring Programme, offering accredited courses, mentoring for young people, facilitated establishment of Wolverhampton Black Business Network

-Now we need to focus on challenging racism and explore our shared histories, as well as supporting the celeration of Jamaican culture and initiatives.
+Now with Black Lives Matter there is the need to challenge racism and to understand better our shared histories, as well as supporting the celebration of Jamaican culture and achievements.